 Cable TV is cheap and accessed by more than 90% of the population in the Netherlands.
 Most Dutch households receive their TV through their internet provider, as part of a package deal.
 Therefore, the main providers of TV packages in the Netherlands are:

-If you’re unsure of what TV package is right for you, comparison sites like Pricewise can help you see your options.
+If you’re unsure of what TV package is right for you, comparison sites can help you see your options.